Claquetteuuuh/Claquetteuuuh/README.md

-### Hi, I'm Claquetteuuuh, currently 18 years old student in computer science, on this GitHub I share my small open-source projects, have fun browsing it
+### Hi, I'm Claquetteuuuh, currently 19 years old student in computer science, on this GitHub I share my small open-source projects, have fun browsing it
--  My Discord is "ClaquetteuuuH#8986
+-  My Discord is claquetteuuuh

 ## 🌍 Main languages: